slub/musiconn-performance-data-pipeline/README.md

 musiconn.performance - schemata
 ===

-This is a collection of schemata for the Musiconn.performance catalog project.
+This is a collection of schemata for the [Musiconn Performance](https://performance.musiconn.de/) catalog project.
 Its purpose is to provide a common vocabulary for describing musical performances.
-It can be bootstraped from the elastic search index of the Musiconn.perfomance database (as of 2022).
+It can be bootstraped from the elastic search index of the Musiconn.perfomance database (as of november 2022).

-## Data processing pipeline
+## Dumping the database

 Assumes elasticsearch to be running on `localhost:9200`.

+If you want to use localhost for a remote ES instance, you need to set up a tunnel to the remote host:

+    ssh user@example.de -L 9200:localhost:9200 -N

 1. get all indices